iCliniq Logo

 3. Physical Therapy Includes:

-In addition, to the above-mentioned treatment protocols, coping mechanisms have proven to be efficient in the management of conversion disorder.
+In addition to the above-mentioned treatment protocols, coping mechanisms have proven to be efficient in the management of conversion disorder.

 4. The Coping Mechanism Includes:

-Maintaining sleep schedule.
+• Maintaining a sleep schedule.

 Conclusion:

 Conversion disorder is a relatively rare mental illness.
 It is characterized as a somatic symptom disorder, according to DSM-5.
 Symptoms of conversion disorder can last from a few days to several weeks.
 The onset of symptoms is sudden and acute.
-Most often, the symptoms are non-fatal, whereas complications of the symptoms may be fatal or life-threatening.
+Most often, the symptoms are non-fatal, whereas complications may be fatal or life-threatening.
 However, they tend to disrupt one’s personal and professional life.
 There is no set course of cause for conversion disorder to occur.
 However, stress has proven to be a strong trigger point.
 While the symptoms are triggered due to stress, stress management plays a crucial role in the prevention of conversion disorder.
 Calming activities such as reading, yoga, relaxation, and meditation are the prevention methods as well as the treatment plan for conversion disorder.

 Since the symptoms are often termed hysterical, the treatment differs from the treatment of hysteria.
 Conversion disorder is an acute disorder that causes a drift in the life of the person suffering, though it is a treatable condition.
 A person suffering from conversion disorder generally recovers completely, making a full recovery.
 Since symptoms are acute and sudden, they may resolve on their own.
 However, symptoms managed without a treatment plan often tend to recur.